Scion Transmission Problems and Causes

 Possible causes

-- Leaking O-rings at various end plugs causes leaks inside corresponding circuits.
+- Leaking O-rings at various end plugs cause leaks inside corresponding circuits.
 The resulting pressure losses will impact the control of various components and cause shift issues.
 Renewing end plugs eliminates leaks and restores proper function.

 Grinding noise or vibrations while driving